 There’s plenty to do if you don’t want to leave the seclusion of the hotel and the resort also makes the most of its natural setting with nature walks, jungle treks and kayaking adventures.

-The generously-sized rooms have the clean lines of modern Asian décor with dark wooden floorboards and bright colour accents.
-Rooms have all the amenities you’d expect from a hotel of this standard and each room has a flat screen TV, DVD player, iPod dock, mini bar, safe and air-conditioning.
+The generously-sized rooms have the clean lines of modern Asian décor with dark wooden floorboards and bright color accents.
+Rooms have all the amenities you’d expect from a hotel of this standard and each room has a flat screen TV, DVD player, iPod dock, minibar, safe and air-conditioning.

 The hotel’s strong ecological focus means that they have removed as few trees as possible in the building of the property — so your room is likely to overlook jungle rather than have a clear view of the sea.

 The Andaman is located on the north coast of Langkawi, the largest island off the west coast of Malaysia.
 The hotel sits amidst thick primary rainforest that climbs up the surrounding hills and limestone crags, overlooking a sweeping curve of white sand.

 There’s only one other property set on the long curving crescent of Datai Bay, leaving hotel guests free to enjoy the undeveloped beach and rainforest in relative peace.
 The surrounding ecosystem is one of Malaysia’s oldest pockets of forest where you’ll see rare mouse deer, hornbills and clouds of butterflies.

 The hotel is approximately 30 minutes from the airport, and 45 minutes from the main town, Kuah.
 The nearest restaurants are about 20 minutes’ drive away.

 The Andaman has a family-friendly ethos and many of the dining options are informal and relaxed — there’s no dress code for dinner.